Can I Claim Free Land in the UK?

 A request to the Land Registry will confirm whether or not a piece of land has a registered owner.
 If it is registered you can get a lot of information through this type of enquiry including finding out who owns the property.
 It costs £3 for a title register, £3 for a title plan and £10.80 if you want details of any flooding risk.

 The title register shows the title number, the name of the owner of the property, the amount the owner paid for the land and any public rights of way.
-It will also show if there is a current mortgage or other charge on the land.
+It will also show if there is a current mortgage or other charges on the land.
 The title plan is a map showing the location of the land and the general boundaries.
 The flood risk indicator shows how likely is the chance of flooding on the land.

 The Law Of Adverse Possession